LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 ### Two-week Window: All violations combined

 This includes all infractions, regardless of the relation to speeding or the policy change.
-Observations are restricted to the week immediately before the announcement, from March 25, 2008, and the first week that the new policy was in effect, up to April 7, 2008.
+Observations are restricted to the week immediately before the change, from March 25, 2008, and the first week that the new policy was in effect, up to April 7, 2008.

 #### Male drivers:
 ```R